 Tel: +237 678 73 17 00

 Ferdinand NGALE NJUME, (PhD student in Molecular Biology, ULB).
 He is working on designing non-invasive, highly sensitive and highly specific assays for diagnosis and disease monitoring of human onchocerciasis.
-He is a fourth year PhD student at the Universite Libre de Bruxelles (ULB)
+He is a final year PhD student at the Universite Libre de Bruxelles (ULB)

 Tel: +237 651 44 90 13